If you missed Part 1 on How to Get Started with Baby-Led Weaning, you can still read it here.

 Let’s be Pinterest friends!

-Disclaimer: As I’ve mentioned before, I am just a mom, not a doctor.
-So if you have concerns, always discuss them with your pediatrician.
+Disclaimer: As I’ve mentioned before, I am just a mom, not a pediatrician or nutritionist, so if you have concerns, always discuss them with your pediatrician.

 Note: This post contains Amazon Affiliate links.
 I only recommend products that I love and use myself!